11/11/10

 Article from: http://reviews.cnet.com/cell-phone-radiation-levels/

 It's important to note that in publishing this list, we are in no way implying that cell phone use is harmful to your health.
 Research abounds, but much of the literature is contradictory.
 While some researchers have said there is cause to be "concerned," others disagree and say it is still too early too early to be alarmed.
-Similarly, though
+Similarly, though some tests have suggested a link between long-term (10 years or longer) cell phone use and cancer, there still is not conclusive or demonstrated evidence that cell phones cause or don't cause adverse health effects in humans.
+In short, the jury is still out.
+Research into the matter will continue, and we will continue to monitor its results.

 If you're concerned about limiting your SAR exposure, you can take a few easy steps beyond purchasing a handset with a low SAR.
 You can text instead placing a voice call, use a wired headset or speakerphone whenever possible, and carry your phone at least one inch from your body.
 Some researchers also caution against using your phone in areas with poor coverage since phones emit more radiation when searching for a signal.
 Children, which have smaller and thinner skulls, should limit cell phone use, and all users, children and adults, should not sleep with an active phone next to their bedside or under their pillow.